Samarinnayak/ibm-watsonx-orchestrate-adk/examples/evaluations/cpd/README.md

 Run the evaluation:

 ### From repository root
-python -m wxo_agentic_evaluation.main --config examples/evaluations/cpd/configs/config_cpd_no_ifm.yaml
+orchestrate evaluations evaluate --config examples/evaluations/cpd/configs/config_cpd_no_ifm.yaml

 Alternatively, use the helper script: